raphamorim/raphamorim.github.com/about/index.md

 class: about
 title: 'About'
 language: 'en'
 description: 'My name is Raphael Amorim.
-I am a Software Developer in Globo.com.
+I am a Software Developer in GoDaddy.
 Also I am a young (21 years) looking for good challenges.
 Writing algorithms in .js, .py and .go.'
 ---

 ## Hi, my name is Raphael Amorim

-I'm a Software Developer in **Globo.com** and **jQuery** member.
+I'm a Software Developer in **GoDaddy** and **jQuery** member.

 Currently writing algorithms in **.js**, **.ex** and **.go**.